 The role of private sector will be prominent in developing financially feasible value chains.
 Private sector organizations, particularly entrepreneurs engaged in forest and non-forest products harvesting, processing, transport and marketing will have a key role in the implementation of this intervention.
-The Programme will support commercialization and improvement of the value chains together with the private sector and NGOs under Community Based Forest Management regime in three clusters: Tanga cluster (Handeni and Kilindi districts), Lindi cluster (Liwale, Ruangwa and Nachingwea districts), and Ruvuma cluster (Namtumbo, Songea, Mbinga and Nyasa districts).
-In addition, a quick survey will done to assess the feasibility to include a target area of FORVAC intervention near Dodoma.
+The Programme will support commercialization and improvement of the value chains together with the private sector and NGOs under Community Based Forest Management regime in three clusters.
+The geographical coverage has developed as follows: